 Photo: Tara Fisher

-Preheat the oven to 200°C, fan 180°C, gas 6.
-Put the aubergine chunks into a roasting tin, drizzle with 1 tablespoon of oil and season.
+Preheat the oven to 200°C/fan 180°C/gas mark 6.
+Put the aubergine chunks in a roasting tin, drizzle with 1 tbsp oil and season.
 Roast in the oven for 30 minutes until tender and cooked through.

 Using the back of a large spoon, make four wells in the sauce.
 Crack an egg into each one.
-Cover with a lid and cook gently for 6 minutes, then turn off the heat and leave covered for a further 2 minutes until the whites are set, but the yolks still runny.
-Alternatively, transfer the mixture to a preheated ovenproof dish, add the eggs and bake at 200°C, fan 180°C, gas 6, for 5-8 minutes or until the eggs are cooked to your liking.
+Cover with a lid and cook gently for 6 minutes, then turn off the heat and leave covered for a further 2 minutes until the whites are set, but the yolks are still runny.